 We also recommend that you use the medication for about ten (10) days before visiting the physiotherapist and preferably first see the physiotherapist before you attempt to use the dilators.

+If you have not seen one of the MSH doctors and you are struggling with your dilators, please visit one of them as soon as possible.
+There is usually an untreated medical condition preventing you from progressing, or psychological issues which have not been attended to.
 Thousands of women around the world have cured their vaginismus and other sexual pain conditions by only using dilators.
 If you feel comfortable to first try it on your own – go for it!
 (But please do see a doctor who specialises in pelvic pain if you have any concerns).

-2. How to use your dilators step-by-step
+How to use your MSH Silicone Dilators step-by-step

 - Select an appropriate time and a warm comfortable place – allow for relaxation and no interruption.

 - Position your body lying down with your legs bent – place pillows or cushions under your turned-out thighs to allow your leg muscles to completely relax.

 - You can warm the dilator before using it – put it in hot water for 5-10 minutes to slightly warm it (avoid making it too hot).

 - Apply your prescribed cream if you are an MSH patient.
 Make sure you rub it in, around the opening and inserting the tip of your finger into the opening for at least two (2) minutes.

 - Very important: if you are not using these dilators for vaginismus, but for another reason relating to being transgender, intersex or a male, please ask your MSH doctor or physiotherapist if you have any uncertainties.